wcpos/docs/docs/installation/woocommerce-pos-pro.md

 ---
 title: Installing WooCommerce POS Pro
 description: If you have purchased the Pro version please follow the steps below to install the plugin.
-tags: downloads, installation, license, pro, updates
+tags:
+	- downloads
+	- installation
+	- license
+	- pro
+	- updates
 ---

 {% hint style='info' %}